h2oai/h2o4gpu/src/interface_py/README.md

 Installation
 ------------

-If would like to compile POGS for GPU, please make sure your `$PATH` environment variable contains the path to the CUDA binaries (namely `nvcc`)
+If would like to compile H2OAIGLM for GPU, please make sure your `$PATH` environment variable contains the path to the CUDA binaries (namely `nvcc`)

 ```bash